OpenPodcastAPI/api-specs/docs/subscriptions/get-all.md

    - DateTime
    - Query
    - No
    - The date from which the server should return objects.
-The server only returns entries whose `subscription_changed` or `guid_changed` fields are greater than this parameter
+The server only returns entries whose `subscription_changed` or `guid_changed` fields are greater than this parameter.
+Expected in [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html)
 * - `page`
    - Number
    - Query